php-fig/fig-standards/proposed/dependency-injection/inter-di-interop-meta.md

 	}

 	public function get($identifier) {
-		// Call in turns all the containers, and returns the first
+		// Calls in turn all the containers, and returns the first
 		// object to be returned by a container.
 	}
 }